-The day after a 100km ride isn’t quite a rest day—not for me, and definitely not for my bike.
+The day after a 100km ride isn’t quite a rest day, not for me, and definitely not for my bike.
 I was a little sore, sure.
-That kind of distance on a climbing route leaves a mark.
+That kind of distance on a inclined route leaves a mark.
 But the weather was good enough to be outside, and I stick to a rule: after every 100km, my bike gets cleaned.
 Whether it was one massive ride or a few strung together, 100km means it’s time to show her a little love.

-I rolled her out and set her up in the stand.
-The setup’s nothing fancy, but it’s still a bit of effort—hose, bucket, brushes, towels, chain lube, the works.
-I use the Muc-Off Dirt Bucket Kit, and I honestly love it.
+I rolled her out and set her up on the stand.
+The setup’s nothing fancy, but it’s still a bit of effort; hose, bucket, brushes, towels, chain lube … the works.
+I use the Muc-Off Dirt Bucket Kit, and honestly I love it.
 Everything I need in one place, and it’s seen me through a lot of post-ride rituals.

-My dog was around, of course—my sidekick.
-He kept checking in on me from a distance.
-He’s brave but cautious, especially when I’m moving stuff around.
-He came from a loving home before I got him, but it was a small, quiet apartment.
-Big movements and outdoor gear still make him a little skittish.
+My pup was around, of course.
+He’s my sidekick.
+He kept checking in on me … from a distance.
+He’s not what most people would refer to as “brave” but cautious, especially when I’m moving stuff around (super scary).
+He came from a loving home before I got him, but it was a small, quiet apartment with some older dogs that were smaller than him and apparently a bit grumpy towards big doofy pups.
+Big movements and pretty much anything outside still make him a skittish.
 He’s come a long way, though.
-If I call him over, he trots up with his whole back end wagging (he doesn’t have a tail—we don’t talk about it).
-He sticks around until I touch the bike, then gives me some space for his own safety.
+If I call him over, he trots up with his whole back end wagging (he doesn’t have a tail).
+He sticks around until I touch anything that moves, then gives me some space for his own “safety.”

 With the dog at a safe distance and headphones in, I got to work.

 The frame got rinsed down first.
 I used the soft brush for the general wipe-down and then switched to the stiffer brush for the drivetrain.
-There’s a particular kind of satisfaction in seeing the silver and black of the gears peek through again, especially when you’ve earned every bit of that grime.
-Chain rings, cassette, derailleur—it all got the full treatment.
+There’s a particular kind of satisfaction in seeing the silver of the gears peek through again, especially when you’ve earned every bit of that grime.
+Chain rings, cassette, derailleur; it all got the full treatment.

 By that time, most of the bike had air-dried, but I still took a towel and wiped off the last bit of water.
 The whole process isn’t long, maybe 30–45 minutes tops, but it feels like a full-circle moment after a big ride.

-I don’t clean the bike because it looks cool to have a clean one.
+I don’t clean the bike because it looks cool to have a clean bike.
 I clean it because I use it.
-The dirt isn’t clutter—it’s proof.
+The dirt isn’t clutter; it’s evidence.
 I like seeing my tires wear down because it means I’ve been out there.
 Every millimeter of rubber left behind is another stretch of road conquered.
 Every scuff, every chip in the paint—it’s earned.

 And when the bike’s finally clean, I don’t immediately tuck it away.
-I leave it out where I can see it, like art you earned.
+I leave it out where I can see it, like art.
 There’s pride in the ritual.
-It’s a little bit of a chore, sure—setting everything up, getting your hands dirty again.
+It’s a little bit of a chore, sure, setting everything up, getting your hands dirty again.
 But it’s also a form of validation.
-It’s how I make the 100km official.
+It’s how I make every 100km official.

 This carbon bike is for longer distances and big climbs, not train hops or gravel.
 It’s the one I lean on when I need performance, and I treat it that way.
 Every 100km, like clockwork.

 If someone were to watch this whole scene, I’d want them to see a few things.
-First, that I care about my gear—not because it defines me, but because it supports what I love.
-Second, that I take pride in the work—not just the ride, but the after.
-And third, that I drink my bourbon neat and at room temperature.
+First, that I care about my gear not because it may define me, but because it supports what I love.
+Second, that I take pride in the work, not just the ride, but the after.

-And when it’s done, and I’ve got a clean drivetrain, a half-empty glass, and a tired dog flopped out nearby, I know I’ve done something right.
+And when it’s done, and I’ve got a clean drivetrain, a half-empty glass of bourbon, and a watchful pup sitting nearby, I know I’ve done something right.